metin/ProAngularJS-Repo/part01-getting-ready/01-hello-angularjs-development/03-todo-app-v3-refactoring-with-directives/README.md

 # 03-todo-app-v3-refactoring-with-directives
-> To Do List app built with AngularJS: introducing directory
+> To Do List app built with AngularJS: using directives

 ## Description